WasatchPhotonics/Wasatch.NET/README.md

 That said, some known areas for improvement can be found in our Backlog (below).

-# Known Issues

-**DO NOT CALL ModelConfig.write() TO SAVE EEPROM DATA AT THIS TIME**

-EEPROM data is being corrupted and I'm trying to figure out why.

 # Backlog

-- [ ] add EEPROM write to WinFormDemo
 - [ ] test with multiple parallel spectrometers
-- [ ] test on more hardware (NIR)
+- [ ] test on more hardware, including NIR and ARM
 - [ ] consider turning all accessors into Properties
 - [ ] refactor into LaserController, TECController etc
 - [ ] refactor USB calls into Bus abstraction for Bluetooth/Ethernet

 # Version History

+- 2017-10-11 1.0.4 fixed and restored ModelConfig.write
+- 2017-10-11 1.0.3 disabled ModelConfig.write due to corruption
 - 2017-10-10 1.0.2 separate 32/64-bit installers
 - 2017-09-29 1.0.1 initial GitHub release (alpha)
 - 2017-09-25 1.0.0 initial creation